StrangeRanger/bash-style-guide/README.md

 While Bash scripts typically benefit from multi-line formatting, single-line block statements can effectively handle simple conditional or loop executions.
 It's crucial to follow best practices to maintain readability and structural integrity.

-#### Why Use Single-Line Statements Carefully

-- **Clarity**: Single-line statements can be concise but must remain clear to enhance readability, especially for straightforward conditions or loops.
-- **Maintainability**: Well-formatted single-line statements preserve the script’s logical structure, facilitating easier updates and understanding.

 #### Guidelines for Single-Line Statements

+- **Clarity and Maintainability**: Single-line statements should be concise and clear to enhance readability, especially for straightforward conditions or loops.
+Always ensure that single-line statements preserve the script’s logical structure, facilitating easier updates and understanding.
-- **Distinct Closure**: Always place closing keywords (`fi` for `if` statements and `done` for loops) on a new line in single-line statements to delineate block boundaries clearly.
+- **Distinct Closure**: Place closing keywords (`fi` for `if` statements and `done` for loops) on a new line to delineate block boundaries clearly.
 - **Line Length Management**: Keep single-line statements within a reasonable character limit (e.g., 88 characters) to prevent horizontal scrolling in editors and enhance readability.
+- **Avoid Clutter**: Refrain from adding multiple commands or complex logic to single-line statements.
+This helps maintain clarity and prevent code clutter.

 #### Examples: